inex/ixp-manager-docs-md/docs/grapher/mrtg.md

 ## Inserting Traffic Data Into the Database / Reporting Emails

 The MRTG backend inserts daily summaries into MySQL for reporting.
-See the `traffic_daily` database table for this.
-Essentially, there is a row per day per customer for traffic types *bits, discards, errors, broadcasts and packets*.
+See the `traffic_daily` and `traffic_daily_phys_ints` database tables for this.
+Essentially, there is a row per day per customer in the first and a row per physical interface in the second for traffic types *bits, discards, errors, broadcasts and packets*.
 Each row has a daily, weekly, monthly and yearly value for average, max and total.

 From IXP Manager >= v5.0, the [task scheduler](/features/crontabs.md) handles collecting and storing *yesterday's* data.
 If you are using an older version, create a cron job such as:

 ```
 0 2   * * *   www-data        /srv/ixpmanager/artisan grapher:upload-stats-to-db
+5 2   * * *   www-data        /srv/ixpmanager/artisan grapher:upload-pi-stats-to-db
 ```

-In the IXP Manager application, this data powers the *League Table* function on the left hand menu.
+In the IXP Manager application, the `traffic_daily` data powers the *League Table* function and the `traffic_daily_phys_int` data powers the *Utilisation* (since v5.5.0) function - both on the left hand menu.

 This data is also used to send email reports / notifications of various traffic events.
 A sample crontab for this would look like the following: